appium/appium/README.md

 This creates a `build/Release-iphonesimulator` directory in your Xcode project that contains the `.app` package that you'll need to communicate with the Appium server.

-You can also run against an app on an actual device by plugging in the device and passing the udid argument to server.js in the command above.

 Using with a [Bitbeambot](http://bitbeam.org)
 -----------